Chloe’s criminal practice focuses on organised crime and financial crime, areas in which female practitioners are traditionally under-represented.

-R v Sharifat & others (Op Cosy): Conspiracy to assist asylum seekers to enter the UK for gain (sole defence counsel).
+R v Sharifat & others (Op Cosy): Conspiracy to assist asylum seekers to enter the UK for gain and to launder the proceeds (sole defence counsel).

 R v Kent & others (Op Leopard): High-profile conspiracy to murder trial alleged to be linked to ‘tit for tat’ shootings in connection with the murder of Paul Massey.
 Involved detailed scrutiny and analysis of telephone and cell-site material (defence junior).

 R v Murray & others (Op Optica): Multi-handed conspiracy to possess a firearm with intent to endanger life (prosecution junior).

 R v Holland & others (Op Uxbridge): Prosecution of five defendants for conspiracy to possess a firearm with intent to endanger life (prosecution junior).

 R v Nawaz & others (Op Telegram): Nine defendants charged with conspiracy to supply class A and B drugs.
 One of the defendants (unsuccessfully) raised a defence of modern slavery which required a detailed analysis of the law in this area (Prosecution junior).